congtaiho/congtaiho/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Cong Tai Ho.
-I am an M.Sc. in Computer Science, majoring in Artificial Intelligence and Robotics.
-I am interested in the following topics: Deep Learning in NLP and Computer Vision.
-Reinforcement Learning.<br>
+I have over 15 years of experience in sales, marketing and distribution management in Vietnam.
+Currently, I'm trying out a new field that is web programming, this field I'm just a newbie without much experience.
+But I firmly believe that my previous management experience and understanding of customer needs will help me do well in this new field.<br>
 ## 📫 How to reach me:

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/cong-tai-ho-b02a10a8/) [![GitHub](https://i.stack.imgur.com/tskMh.png) GitHub](https://github.com/congtaiho/)